GGn0/vaultwarden_backup/README.md

     export UPLOADER=./dropbox_uploader.sh
     export SOURCEDIR=<backup folder in docker volume>
     export REMOTE_FOLDER=<remote subdirectory on Dropbox>
+    export USR=ubuntu

 - **PWD**: Relative path to the file containing the encryption/decryption password.
 - **RECOVER**: A relative folder path where to save restored backups. (will be created if not existent)
 - **UPLOADER**: A relative path to the uploader script
 - **SOURCEDIR**: The __absolute__ path to the backup folder inside the docker volume.
 - **REMOTE_FOLDER**: The subfolder on Dropbox where to save the backups.
 The path is relative to the application folder specified in the Dropbox configuration.
+- **USR**: Is the name of the user which has set the dropbox sync credentials.

 Example of `SOURCEDIR`: